 Growing trees remove CO2 from the air

-The ARB’s greenhouse gas (GHG) inventory for forests and other lands tracks the removal of CO2 from the atmosphere and emissions of GHGs to the atmosphere.
-The inventory includes CO2 uptake by vegetation and GHG emissions from wild and prescribed fires, the decomposition and combustion of residues from harvest, conversion to other land types, and discarded wood products.
-The key GHGs of concern are CO2, CH4 and N2O.
-The exchange of CO2 between the atmosphere and land occurs through uptake by plant photosynthesis and release via respiration, and the decomposition and combustion of biomass.
+The ARB’s greenhouse gas (GHG) inventory for forests and other lands tracks the removal of carbon dixoide from the atmosphere and emissions of GHGs to the atmosphere.
+The inventory includes carbon dioxide uptake by vegetation and GHG emissions from wild and prescribed fires, the decomposition and combustion of residues from harvest, conversion to other land types, and discarded wood products.
+The key GHGs of concern are carbon dioxide, methane and nitrous oxide.
+The exchange of carbon dioxide between the atmosphere and land occurs through uptake by plant photosynthesis and release via respiration, and the decomposition and combustion of biomass.
 Methane is emitted during incomplete combustion of biomass and under anaerobic conditions in soils.
 Nitrous oxide is emitted from combustion of biomass.

 Current forest sector emission and sequestration estimates in the ARB’s GHG inventory are based on a 2004 California Energy Commission study which quantified carbon stock in forests and rangelands.
 The study focused on a time period from 1994 to 2000 and was geographically limited to the northern part of the State.
 Results from the study were extrapolated to include the entire state and to other years.
 The study was limited in geographic and temporal scope and afforded few options for updating.
 Updated methods for regular periodic quantification of greenhouse gas fluxes on forest, range, and other natural lands are in development.